LaPingvino/Calculator-with-Parens/README.markdown

 Targets
 -------

-prepare - will unzip necessary jar's to create a single executable jar. compile - will build the application and create single executable jar. clean   - will clean up the build folder and created jar.
+run     - will setup required class path's and run the application prepare - will unzip necessary jar's to create a single executable jar. compile - will build the application and create single executable jar. clean   - will clean up the build folder and created jar.